coco33920/boulangerie/README.md

 ## Usage
 To use it in a B# file you just need to do a `LOAD <library>`, and it will load all the files of the library, running `LOAD <library.file>` loads specifically the file specified.

+## Publishing a library
+To publish your library,

+* Release your library and add the url in your baguette file like in `coco33920/tartelettes/0.4/boulangerie.json`

+* fork this repository

+* add in the `repository` folder your `boulangerie.json` file under `github/name/version`

+* add in the `repository.boulangerie` your library, like `github/name:version`

+* Commit, push, and pull request this repository !